Current Operating Hours-

 History of the South Wood County Historical Museum Building

-The house was built in the neoclassical style and consists of 23 rooms, not including the large halls and had a central vacuum system.
+The house was built in the neoclassical style, consisting of 23 rooms, not including the large halls, and had a central vacuum system.
 An elevator was installed after Isaac became ill.

 In 1947, Isaac’s brother-in-law, George W. Mead, purchased the Witter home and grounds for $15,000.00 and presented it to the city to house the T.B.
 Scott Public Library, which opened in 1948.